MilanSteman/LocalStorage-Theme-Selector/README.md

 # User theme selector
-An easy and efficient way to set an user's preferred theme.
-Using LocalStorage and preferred color scheme to initialize the theme, and data-theme attributes to change the value of the body.
+An easy and efficient way to set an user's preferred theme within the frontend.
+Using LocalStorage and prefers color scheme to initialize the theme, and data-theme attributes to change the value of the body.

 ## Todo